Wanadian/project_web_sid/README.md

 * Open database by openning a terminal and typing mongo.exe in the file MongoDB\Server\5.0\bin
 * Database : you need to enter the URL of the database you want to use.
 By default it is mongodb://localhost:27017/ThamKitchen
 * Every request must add the Bearer produced from the log in in the header
-* Lancer l'API avec la commande : npm start
+* Lancer l'API avec la commande : node server.js